MikkaHYT/backrooms-mod-1.21.1/README.md

 - **Custom Dimension**: A generated Backrooms dimension with endless rooms and hallways.

 ### 🎨 Coming In Next Update
-- **Yellow Wallpaper**: The iconic mono-yellow wallpaper, available in multiple variations.
-- **Moist Carpet**: Squishy, damp carpet that makes you uncomfortable just looking at it.
-- **Flickering Light**: Fluorescent lights that hum and flicker, adding to the atmosphere.
 - **Smiler**: Beware the glowing smile in the dark.

 ## Installation